A new era of tax sovereignty: GWE and tribal corporation tax exemption rules

 Adoption tax credit for tribal special needs determinations

 A third important development ensures parity for families adopting children through tribal courts and agencies.
-The recent legislative changes recognize the authority of tribal governments for purposes of the federal Adoption Tax Credit:
+Legislative changes recognize the authority of tribal governments for purposes of the federal Adoption Tax Credit:

 - Parity with state governments: The law now grants tribal governments the same authority as state governments to determine whether a child meets the criteria for special needs for the purposes of the Adoption Tax Credit.